- •

 Travel smart from Piraeus to Hydra • Insider tips for your trip

-Parking: There are ample parking options at Piraeus, so you can leave your car without worry if you choose to drive.
+Parking: Piraeus has ample parking options, so you can leave your car securely while you explore the island.

-Onboard Dining: There are dining options available on most ferries, but bringing your own snacks and water can be a great idea.
+Onboard Dining: There are food options available onboard, but consider bringing your own snacks and water to enjoy while taking in the sea breeze.

 Visit our blog for more tips and ideas to make the most of your trip to Hydra.